-For today, links to 12 reports: from Reuters, Agence France-Presse, Kyiv Post, Tass, the Kyiv Independent, the Moscow Times, and the Associated Press,; others are accessible by clicking on their names or initials below.
-(WEST BANK, LEBANON, GAZA and IRAN entries for this date are HERE, HERE, HERE and HERE, UKRAINE 2-6-25 entry is HERE.) — MCM
+For today, links to four reports: from the Associated Press, Middle East Eye, National Public Radio, and Middle East Monitor, and to commentary from Middle East Monitor; other articles are accessible by clicking on their names or initials below.
+(UKRAINE, YEMEN, IRAN, WEST BANK, LEBANON and SYRIA entries for this date are HERE, HERE, HERE, HERE, HERE and HERE, or scroll up.
+GAZA 4-14-25 is HERE, or scroll down.) — MCM

 – – –